 Dana Cory improvised jazz professionally before discovering theater improv, and has been joyfully combining both for nearly twenty years.
 An alumna of BATS Improv and ImprovWorks, she has guested with many Los Angeles and San Francisco sketch and improv groups, played for years with SF fave Harold troupe SNAFU, and is a cast member of the Un-Scripted Theater Company’s late-night Saturday hit show DASH.
 Dana performs and produces music, comedy, and improv in a variety of media.

 David lives life in suspension of disbelief.
-He has trained and performed at BATS Improv and was recently seen in the San Francisco, Austin Out of Bounds, San Diego, and Bay Area Musical Improv Festivals.
-His favorite improv memory is getting called for mugging by Keith Johnstone during a Theatresports match.
-By day, he works for a serious and risk-averse tech company, but by night, he's "prepared to be spontaneous!"
+He's trained and performed at BATS Improv and has appeared in the San Francisco, Austin Out of Bounds, and San Diego Improv Festivals as a member of Improv Lab.
+His favorite improv memory involves Theatresports, Keith Johnstone, and a smelly armpit.
+By day, he has a big, serious job at a big, serious tech company.
+By night, he's prepared to be spontaneous.
 Don't worry, he's not dangerous.

 Derek performs theatre in order to obey the inscrutable exultations of our souls.
 His long journey into making things up began with his graduation showcase with BATS close to 20 years ago.
 Since then he is proud to have worked with, and been inspired by, a myriad of talented improvisers throughout the Bay Area.
 Currently, he can be found performing with Un-Scripted Theater Company and as a founding member of the Traveling Improv Revival.
 Offstage, Derek lives the life of a buccaneer on Treasure Island, with his wife/captain Jill and Pooka the pirate dog.